Upper bounds on Renormalized Volume for Schottky groups: Background

 \begin{theorem} Let $\Sigma$ be a Riemann surface of genus $g$, and let $\Gamma$ be a set of $g-1$ mutually disjoint, non-homotopic, simple closed curves of $\Sigma$ with sum of square roots of extremal lengths denoted by $L(\Sigma,\Gamma)$.
-Then for any Schottky manifold $M$ with boundary at infinity conformal to $\Sigma$ and where the curves of $\Gamma$ are compressible, we have that
+Moreover, assume that each component of $\Sigma\setminus\Gamma$ has genus $1$.
+Then for any Schottky manifold $M$ with boundary at infinity conformal to $\Sigma$ so that the curves of $\Gamma$ are compressible in $M$, we have that